Tag: Dairy Free

 In the midst of this constant barrage of information on modern nutrition, the value of vegetables remains constant and undeniable.
 In the traditional Mediterranean diet, we very often see imaginative combinations of vegetables with (sometimes only a little) meat or fish, depending on the season…

-- 2 onions, finely chopped
+- 1 small onion, finely chopped

-- 1 sprig rosemary or sage
+- 1 tsp Chili or paprika

 - Salt and pepper